-When not in class, students may distribute religious materials at school if they do so in a nondisruptive manner.
-But just like with prayer, students do not have the right to harass other students.
-If a student insists on pushing unwanted religious material onto another student, then you must step in and stop them.
+When not in class, students may distribute religious materials at school if they do so in a nondisruptive manner and the school similarly allows students to distribute nonreligious materials.
+But just like with prayer, students do not have the right to proselytize or religiously harass unwilling fellow students.
+If students insist on pushing unwanted religious material onto others, then you must step in and stop them.

-Since distribution of materials is a lot more likely to be a disruptive activity, it's fairly rare for a school to allow any kind of distribution of outside materials-religious or not-in class.
-This is fine as long as the school treats all outside materials the same.
+It's rare for a school to allow any kind of distribution of outside materials-religious or not-in class, as distribution of materials is likely to be disruptive in that context.
+Schools can do this, but they must treat all outside materials the same.
 Schools may be able to place some additional restrictions on this kind of activity, like requiring disclaimers that the views expressed are not those of the school, depending on the circumstances.